Jade use in Mesoamerica: Religion

 The value of jade went beyond its material worth.
 Perhaps because of its color, mirroring that of water and vegetation, it was symbolically associated with life and death and therefore possessed high religious and spiritual importance.

 The Maya placed jade beads in the mouth of the dead.
 Michael D. Coe has suggested that this practice relates to a sixteenth-century funerary ritual performed at the deaths of Pokom Maya lords: "When it appears then that some lord is dying, they had ready a precious stone which they placed at his mouth when he appeared to expire, in which they believe that they took the spirit, and on expiring, they very lightly rubbed his face with it.
 It takes the breath, soul or spirit."

 Bishop Landa has associated the placement of jade beads in the mouths of the dead with symbolic planting and rebirth of the maize god.

 Precious offerings depicting maize have been found in the Sacred Cenote, paralleling the interment of the Maize God himself entering the underworld.
 Many objects found were considered uniquely beautiful, and had been exquisitely crafted before offered as sacrifice.

 The Maya also associated jade with the sun and the wind.
 Many Maya jade sculptures and figurines of the wind god have been discovered, as well as many others displaying breath and wind symbols.
 In addition, caches of four jade objects placed around a central element which have been found are believed to represent not only the cardinal directions, but the directional winds as well.

-Elite Mayans wore jade pendants that depicted "mirror gods" associated with rulership in Mesoamerica.
-Mirror divination was a part of spiritual practice in Mayan culture, and the Mayan sun god, Kinich Ahau, was often depicted in jade and other materials with a mirror on his forehead.
+Elite Maya wore jade pendants that depicted "mirror gods" associated with rulership in Mesoamerica.
+Mirror divination was a part of spiritual practice in Maya culture, and the Maya sun god, Kinich Ahau, was often depicted in jade and other materials with a mirror on his forehead.
 The reflective quality of highly polished jade connected itself to other mirrored objects, promoting its spiritual importance and aesthetic value to the Maya.

 The aesthetic and religious significance of the various colors remains a source of controversy and speculation.
 The bright green varieties may have been identified with the young Maize God.
 The Olmec were fascinated with the unique blue jade of Guatemala and it played an important role in their rituals involving water sources.
 The Olmec used blue jade because it represented water, an Olmec iconography representing the Underworld.
 Blue also represented the blue color that snakes turn before shedding their skin; therefore, blue represents aquatic and serpentine rejuvenation.